hojsong/game_and_server/README.md

 # Server Overview
-This server is designed to operate on macOS, utilizing Docker to run PostgreSQL and pgAdmin for seamless interaction.
+This server is designed to operate on macOS, You need libpq to use postgresql(brew install libpq). utilizing Docker to run PostgreSQL and pgAdmin for seamless interaction.
 The server accepts a client's submitted name and the score at the end of the game, maintaining a leaderboard that stores and displays the top 10 scores.
 Both the leaderboard data and the scores are saved in a file and within SQL.

 In version 1, the leaderboard is generated without using SQL; instead, scores are sorted in descending order based on the score and stored in both a file and a class.